PradeepJaiswar/flask-apscheduler/README.md

 * Restarting with stat
 ```

-Now hit `http://localhost:5000/v1/api/users` in your browser
-Now hit `http://localhost:5000/v1/api/customers` in your browser
+Now hit `http://localhost:5000/v1/api/logs` in your browser